 Computer-based exams are done using a program or a system that automates the processes of test creation, students taking the test, grading it, and getting its results and reports.

-The Ministry of Higher Education in Egypt is making rapid strides to apply the testing system called “knowledge tests,” which will determine students’ qualification to join labor market in all of Egypt.
+The Ministry of Higher Education in Egypt is making rapid strides to apply the testing system called “knowledge tests,” which will determine students’ qualification to join the labor market in all of Egypt.
 This is an important step towards changing the testing system in general in all fields.

 According to Alwatan news website, the President stated—in his meeting last week with Dr. Moustafa Madbouly, the Prime Minister, Dr. Khaled Abdel Ghafar, the Minister of Higher Education and Scientific Research, and Dr. Amr Talaat, the Minister of Communication & Information Technology—that it is necessary to quickly take all preparations needed to apply the new computer-based exams system.